- Programme:645.6 m2 retail and commercial space, 858 m2 Office space, Parking facilities for 627 cars

-Where active frontage is not possible, there is high quality green walls and permeable elevations.
-The large amount of car parking is located at the bottom of the site.
+Where active frontage is not possible, there is high-quality green walls and permeable elevations.
+A large amount of car parking is located at the bottom of the site.
 This ‘hides’ the 6 storeys of car parking in the valley.
 The offices, retail, and food and beverage are located at the top of the site where the topography is at its flattest.
 This presents a more modest 3 storeys onto a new public street.
-A glazed lobby space on the north-eastern corner gives access to offices and car park and is strategically located to offer direct access from the hospital and clear orientation when arriving.
+A glazed lobby space on the north-eastern corner gives access to offices and car parks and is strategically located to offer direct access from the hospital and clear orientation when arriving.

+Appearance and Scale.
 The building sits below the height of the adjacent hospital.
-The mass is reduced by grouping floors into pairs, These step in section and shift in plan to accommodate the slopes of the awkward site.
-In doing so, they create walkways, terraces and areas of shelter around the building.
+The mass is reduced by grouping floors into pairs, These step in section and shift in a plan to accommodate the slopes of the awkward site.
+In doing so, they create walkways, terraces, and areas of shelter around the building.
 One dominant level extends north and west to form ground-floor shops and cafes.
-This activates the main street, leading pedestrians to Outlook Terrace, a sunny public belvedere overlooking Bircham Valley local nature reserve and a future park space. splits the building mass further reducing the mass where it will interface with future phases.
+This activates the main street, leading pedestrians to Outlook Terrace, a sunny public belvedere overlooking Bircham Valley local nature reserve and future park space. splits the building mass further reducing the mass where it will interface with future phases.